 TAMPA, Fla., Nov.
-13, 2018 (GLOBE NEWSWIRE) -- Odyssey Marine Exploration, Inc. (NASDAQ:OMEX), a pioneer in the field of deep-ocean exploration, reported results for the third quarter ended September 30, 2018, and provided an update on current projects.
+16, 2020 (GLOBE NEWSWIRE) -- Odyssey Marine Exploration, Inc. (NASDAQ:OMEX), a deep-ocean exploration pioneer engaged in the discovery, development and extraction of deep-ocean minerals, reported results for the third quarter ended September 30, 2020, and provided an update on current company operations and projects.

-Total revenue in the current quarter was $886,000, an $874,000 increase over the revenue in the same period a year ago.
-The revenue generated in each period was a result of performing marine research, search and recovery operations for our customers and related parties.
-We provided these services to our related party customer Magellan during both of these periods as well as providing marine related services to the deep-sea mineral exploration company.
+Total revenue in the current quarter was $0.2 million, a $0.6 million decrease compared to the same period a year ago.
+The revenue generated in each period was a result of performing marine research, project administration and search and recovery operations for our customers and related parties.
+The primary reason for this reduction was that the long-term project we were engaged on the last two years reached its life expectancy during this quarter.

 About Odyssey Marine Exploration